adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 Usage example
 =============
+Example is based on the exchange.out file from :examples:`examples folder <rad-make-template>`.

 The simpliest case consist of template draft`s creation (see :ref:`template specification <template-draft>`).
 The following command will produce it: